Eyra-is/Eyra/README.md

 If you require your users to give consent for their recordings to be used, you can look at an example participant agreement used at RU at [`Docs/EXAMPLE_PARTICIPANTAGREEMENT.pdf`](https://github.com/Eyra-is/Eyra/tree/master/Docs/EXAMPLE_PARTICIPANTAGREEMENT.pdf).
 This is only an example, and you should have your lawyers look over your own agreement.

-More details about the software and it's usage can be found in [DEVELOPER.md](https://github.com/Eyra-is/Eyra/tree/master/DEVELOPER.md).
+More details about the software and its usage can be found in [DEVELOPER.md](https://github.com/Eyra-is/Eyra/tree/master/DEVELOPER.md).

 ## Contributing